-For details on supported operating systems, refer to the HP OpenView Storage Data Protector Product Announcements, Software Notes, and References.
+For details on supported operating systems, refer to the HP Data Protector product announcements, software notes, and references.

-IMPORTANT Perform a full client backup after each hardware, software or configuration change and update the ASR diskettes.
+Perform a full client backup after each hardware, software or configuration change and update the ASR diskettes.
 This also applies to any network configuration changes, such as change of the IP address or DNS server.

-IMPORTANTCreate the ASR set for the Cell Manager in advance, because you will not be able to obtain the ASR archive file after the disaster.
+Create the ASR set for the Cell Manager in advance, because you will not be able to obtain the ASR archive file after the disaster.
 ASR sets for other systems can be created using Cell Manager when a disaster occurs.